 From Ericusspitze to the Elbe

 Brooktorpromenade leads under the bridge, past Brooktorhafen basin, to Dar es Salaam square, inaugurated in June 2011.
-On the way the route also traverses the León bridge, another Dietmar Feichtinger design, this time for pedestrians only.
+On the way the route also traverses the León bridge, another Dietmar Feichtinger design.
 Finally the promenade follows the embankment of Magdeburger Hafen – taking in Störtebeker Ufer, Busanbrücke bridge and Elbtorpromenade – toward HafenCity University (HCU) and Baakenhafen.
 With Buenos Aires quay completed since late summer 2014, a road-crossing-free link now runs from Ericusspitze down to the Elbe, highlighting once again how bridges combined with promenades form the backbone of HafenCity’s close-knit pedestrian infrastructure on the waterside, representing a special quality of the new cityscape.

 The design of open spaces on Brooktorkai dock and Ericusspitze was the work of landscape architects WES & Partner (Hamburg) .
 This included a 30 m long stone sofa on Brooktorkaipromenade offering views of the harbor basin.
 A spacious flight of steps at Ericusspitze invites a change of level – steps for sitting or walking lead onto a plaza with sweeping views over the Ericus canal, Oberhafen harbor basin and to Lohsepark.